totallylegitbiz/totallylegitcoin/README.md

-Legitcoin integration/staging tree
+TotallyLegitCoin integration/staging tree
 ================================

 http://www.coingen.io

 Copyright (c) 2009-2013 Bitcoin Developers

-What is Legitcoin?
+What is TotallyLegitCoin?
 ----------------

-Legitcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Legitcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Legitcoin is also the name of the open source software which enables the use of this currency.
+TotallyLegitCoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+TotallyLegitCoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+TotallyLegitCoin is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Legitcoin client software, see http://www.coingen.io.
+For more information, as well as an immediately useable, binary version of the TotallyLegitCoin client software, see http://www.coingen.io.

 License
 -------

-Legitcoin is released under the terms of the MIT license.
+TotallyLegitCoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

-Legitcoin is based on Bitcoin.
+TotallyLegitCoin is based on Bitcoin.
 Its development tracks Bitcoin's, the following information applies to Bitcoin's developemnt.
 Development process
 -------------------